venkatenn/customer-rewards/README.md

 * By starting the application you will be able to hit the application on port 8080.

 ##### **Docker**
-* Please update hardecoded values in dockerfile with proper mongo config values.
+* Please update hardcoded values in dockerfile with proper mongodb config values.
 Note: hardcoded for demonstration purposes.
 Generally these are injected at deploy time using some sort of secrets manager.
 * Build the docker image using the following command in application root directory.
 `docker build -t "customer-rewards-001" .`